FAYPWC.COM

 Per- and polyfluoroalkyl substances (PFAS) are a group of man-made chemicals that have been in use since the 1940s and are (or have been) found in many consumer products like cookware, food packaging, and stain repellants.
 PFAS manufacturing and processing facilities, airports, and military installations that use firefighting foams are some of the main sources of PFAS.
 PFAS may be released into the air, soil, and water, including sources of drinking water.
 Perfluorooctanesulfonic acid (PFOA) and Perfluorooctanoic acid (PFOS) are the most studied PFAS chemicals and have been voluntarily phased out by industry, though they are still persistent in the environment.

 Recent testing has detected PFOA and PFOS in Fayetteville’s drinking water.
-While perfluorinated chemicals have been detected, our water is below the EPA’s health advisory level for the combination of PFOS and PFOA of 70 parts per trillion (ppt).
 The table below shows our monitoring results for combined PFOS and PFOA at PWC’s water treatment Point of Entry (POE).
 POE refers to water that has undergone all treatment steps at the water treatment facilities, and is ready to be pumped to you, our customer.

 EPA issues health advisories, which are based on the best available peer-reviewed studies about the health effects of the unregulated chemicals.
 Health advisories provide information on contaminants that can cause human health effects and are known or anticipated to occur in drinking water.
 EPA’s health advisories are non-enforceable and non-regulatory and provide technical information to states agencies and other public health officials on health effects, analytical methodologies, and treatment technologies associated with drinking water.